uservidya/python-web-stack/README.md

 Two scripts (probably need better names):

 * `mksite`
 * `rmsite`

 #### `mksite`

-`mksite django` create a new Django site.
-Can have `mksite flask`, `mksite pyramid`, etc..
+`mksite django proj` create a new Django site named `proj`.
+Can have `mksite flask proj`, `mksite pyramid proj`, etc..

-* Prompt for the project name.
+* Prompt for needed info.
 * Prompt for the location to store the project.
 (Needs a sensible default.)

+    This one is not currently implemented yet -- things are currently stored in the `envs` sub-directory.
+Will change, but where should this location be?

 * Create the project.
 * Create appropriate WSGI script if needed.

-* Create an appropriate Nginx config file in `sites-available` and link it to `sites-enabled`.
+    Not currently implemented, since Django does not need it.
+Will corretly (if needed) when we add more formulae.

 * Create a Gunicorn config file.
 (Where should this go?
 A central storage like Nginx config, or inside each project?)

-* Create a owner in Postgres.
-Need to prompt for the owner's name (with a sensitive default; the project name maybe?).
-If the owner exists, use the existing one without creating.
-* Create a database.
-Need to prompt for the database name (with a sensitive default), and do not create if exists.
+    Not currently implemented.
+Need to write a startup script, but where best to put it? `/etc/init.d` is fine if we use APT.

+* Create an appropriate Nginx config file in `sites-available` and link it to `sites-enabled`.
-* Might need to tweak some of the project's configuration.
+* Tweak some of the project's configuration.
 Django's `STATIC_ROOT` and `MEDIA_ROOT`, for example.
-Database configs will need to be changed, too.

-Do we need to provide options to use a non-localhost database, even multiple databases?
-Maybe not...

-There might need to be an option to run gunicorn on a different port (using `--bind`).
-Default is 8000 which conflicts with Django's runserver, and will fail if you have multiple sites.

 #### `rmsite`